What Are Bioregulator Peptides? An Introduction to Khavinson Peptides

 Origin and Background

-Bioregulator peptides are a class of short peptides developed primarily at the St. Petersburg Institute of Bioregulation and Gerontology in Russia, beginning in the 1970s.
-The foundational work was led by Vladimir Khavinson, a gerontologist who proposed that short peptide fragments derived from organ and tissue extracts could regulate gene expression in a tissue-specific manner.
+Bioregulator peptides came from the St. Petersburg Institute of Bioregulation and Gerontology starting in the 1970s.
+Vladimir Khavinson (a gerontologist) theorized that short peptides from organ extracts could control gene expression in a tissue-specific way.

 What Bioregulator Peptides Are